wwcodemanila/WWCodeManila-ML.AI/README.md

 * [Guide on how to open an issue in a repository](https://github.com/wwcodemanila/WWCodeManila-Python/blob/master/exercise_upload_step.md)
     * Create a Github account and create a repository for wwcode-python.
 You will upload your works there.
     * Please upload or push the file in your GIT repository.
-    * Open an issue in our repository named <Your name> - <topic>.
+    * Open an issue in our repository named 'Your name' - 'topic'.
 For example, John Doe - First ML Project.
     * Share the link of your work on the issue.

 ## Our Milestones